wangtian24/tian-scripts/ypl/webhooks/README.md

 To manually trigger a deployment:
 1. Go to GitHub Actions
-2. Select "Build and Deploy" workflow
+2. Select "Deploy Webhooks Service" workflow
 3. Choose "Run workflow"
 4. Configure the following parameters:
    - Environment: `staging` or `production`
-   - Image: `webhooks-service`
    - Region: `us-east4` or `us-central1`

-The service automatically handles database migrations and configuration updates during deployment.
+The service uses its own dedicated deployment workflow separate from the main backend service.